 This low-profile wireless keyboard and mouse combo instantly became one of the favorites among our reviewer group.
 The low-profile, concaved keys provide the platform for speedy yet accurate typing, and the keyboard contains a handful of media keys and shortcuts you'd expect from on the best wireless keyboard and mouse combos.
-These are only a few reasons why the Anker Wireless Mouse and Keyboard Combo earns our Top Ten Reviews Bronze Award.

 The keyboard is one of the most portable in our comparison.
 It measures 17.8 x 7.0 x 0.8 inches (L x W x H) and only weighs 1.2 pounds.
 This is a slim and lightweight keyboard.
 Others in our lineup are over 10 inches wide and 3 inches tall, and they can weigh up to 4 pounds.
 When you are traveling with your keyboard and mouse, every inch and ounce count.